-Statistically, 80% of men wear the wrong shoe size.
+Statistically, 80% of men are buying the wrong shoe size.
 Yeah, that number surprised us too!
 Here at HELM we do everything we can to get sizing right on the first pass, and we've found that with a bit of conversation and some measuring tape, buying online doesn't have to be much different than stopping by the shop.
-Wearing the wrong size can not only be problematic when it comes to comfort, it can also cause the shoe itself to break down more quickly.
-As passionate boot-makers, we want every pair of HELM to stick with you for years to come, so getting you into the right size is a high priority.
+Wearing the wrong shoe size can not only be problematic when it comes to comfort, it can also cause the shoe itself to break down more quickly.
+As passionate boot-makers, we want every pair of HELM to stick with you for years to come, so getting you into the right size is our top priority.

 Here are five things you need to know to find your perfect-fitting pair.

 No Two Feet Are the Same (Including Yours)

 Almost every single one of us has two different sized feet, so always size for your biggest foot.
 The length of your arch (distance heel-to-ball) is just as important as the overall length of your foot (distance heel-to-toe).
 If you have a long arch, you may need to go up a half size.
 An important factor for the long-term health of your foot itself is the alignment of your arch with the natural flex point of the shoe.
 In other words, your foot and the shoe should bend at the same point during wear.

 Your Size May Vary

 Your foot size changes with age and can even fluctuate with weight loss or gain.
 For those of us over forty, it’s not uncommon to go up a half size in shoes every decade, not to mention that everyone’s feet go up and down in size throughout the day.
 An easy trick?
 If you’re trying on a shoe you plan to wear all day long, judge the fit at the end of the day when your feet are fully expanded.